-Shoemaker Farm will open for the 2023 persimmon picking season on Thursday, October 26.
+Shoemaker Farm (now called Ramona Fresh Fruits) will open for the 2024 persimmon picking season on Wednesday, October 30.

 The trees are loaded again this year, and I took the family to pick this morning.